JL1172/staticjs/README.md

 ## The future of Staticjs

 Main version 1.0.0 will have full custom typing support, local variable support, block scoping support, field instance support, function return type support, parameter support, class support.

+## Additional Comments

+Note that the official code and version that represents this package are in *src*.
+Any prototypes I am completing will be done in *src.proto* and are apart of the untested, untried version that is unstable.